CAR FROM JAPAN - Find best deals of used cars from reliable Japanese sellersSearch Car

 Skip Gear in a Manual Transmission: When It Is Safe

 Most of the manual cars these days have five- or six-speed gears.
-It’s not a problem at all if you start out in the second gear and then directly switch into the fourth gear.
+It’s not a problem at all if you start in the second gear and then directly switch into the fourth gear.
 You can even go from the fourth to the sixth if you are already driving at a highway speed.
 In a word, you can skip a gear if the driving condition demands it.

-Stay within the rev limit to keep the transmission safe. (photo source: Ford)
+Stay within the rev limit to keep the transmission safe.
+(Photo source: Ford)

 It’s all about adjusting to the rev when you skip gear in a manual transmission.
 If you make the shift from second to fourth, the rev will drop from a high from the low level.
 In that case, you should wait a bit before letting the clutch out, giving the transmission enough time to adjust to the rev change.
 On the other hand, you should push the clutch first when moving the gear from fourth to second so that the clutch speed matches to the engine speed.